 Have you tried reading aloud with secondary students?
-I have, and the results are positive!
+My results are positive!

 Many of you have followed me this school year as I work to create a literacy-rich secondary classroom.
 I’ve built a classroom library and implemented First Chapter Fridays.
 My students have positively responded to these efforts.
 I always want to reflect, to search for new meaning in my activities with students.

-My experiences in reading to my high school students told me to continue the process and when you try read alouds with high schoolers, you’ll be impressed with the conversations you have with students (aside from the literature!)
-Below, I’ve listed a few of my positive interactions with students through read alouds.
+My experiences in reading to high school students told me to continue the process and when you try read-alouds with high schoolers, you’ll be impressed with the conversations you share.

 History.

 Humans tell stories.
 Before modern printing, people shared oral histories.
 Storytelling was a social event, and until modern times, was not done in privacy.
 The more I work with students, the more I wonder if the wonder of literacy is stripped away.
 Reading for fun, for simple enjoyment is a natural part of my life.
-I want students to experience that feeling too.
+Classes should experience that feeling too!

 Through reading stories together, students and I connected reading and images to what they see on their phones every day.